Frequently Asked Questions

 A. Lessons will be scheduled either weekly or semi-monthly, for either a 30-, 40- or 60-minute lesson.
 This time is reserved for you/your student.
 If you are unable to attend the scheduled lesson time, you may check to see if another student’s lesson time is available.
 In the absence of other cancellations, there may not always be time to reschedule a lesson.
 Lessons can be traded with other students, and if 24-hour advance notice is given the lesson may be rescheduled for important and unavoidable conflicts.
 Another option is Skype lessons!
-Lessons for illness will always be rescheduled.
-If you ask to reschedule a lesson and agree on a make-up day and time, then miss that lesson, no other make-up times will be given.
+Lessons for illness (of the student) will always be rescheduled (limit of 1 per semester).
+If you ask to reschedule a lesson and agree to a make-up day and time, then miss that lesson, no other make-up times will be given.

 Q. How should I drop off and pick up my child for his/her lesson?

 A. For in-person lessons, a parent, grandparent, or other person age 18 or older MUST ATTEND the lesson with your student This is required by COTC Presbyterian Church to ensure students are not abused or mistreated.

 Q. Do I need to buy an instrument?